guimCC/Reward-Optimisation-in-Semantic-Segmentation-CVC-Internship/Implementation/README.md

-# Reward_Optimisation_in_MMSegmentation
+# Reward Optimisation implementation in MMSegmentation
-This repository contains modifications necessary for implementing Reward Optimization in MMSegmentation.
+This section of the repository contains modifications necessary for implementing Reward Optimization in MMSegmentation.

-This project is inspired by the work done on: [Tuning computer vision models with task rewards](https://arxiv.org/abs/2302.08242)

 ## Decode Head Using Reward Optimisation
 - Add `Code/reward_decode_head.py` to `mmsegmentation/mmseg/models/decode_heads/`.